 Canada, the United Kingdom, and some European countries have also approved the use of Sativex, a mouth spray that incorporates CBD and THC, to help relieve pain and muscle spasms in adults with multiple sclerosis (MS).

-According to the National Institute on Drug Abuse, trials investigating other uses of marijuana and its compounds are ongoing.
+According to the National Institute on Drug Abuse, trials investigating

 In the U.S., marijuana is illegal in a number of states, although some states that ban marijuana do allow it on prescription for medicinal use.